devAdam117/fm/README.md

 # Rebalancing model
 - is usuful for stocks which has low risk or standard deviation
 - is usually applied on daily basis
-- model will make critical boundaries for each stock made by historical data
+- model will make critical boundaries for each stock made by historical data so it can maximize its profit
 - model indicates to sell when you cross critical up boundry
 - modell indicates to buy when you cross critical down boundry
-- model calculates with your wallet, if you don't have money to buy it won't recommend you to buy
+- model calculates with your wallet budget, with fees for transaction and also with selling/buying price difference

 ## Prerequisites
 - in R console type  install.packages("quantmod") and hit enter
 - in R console type library(quantmod) and hit enter

 ## Function explained
-- in R type rebalance(stocks,amountOfStocks,wallet,monthsToLearn)
+- in R type rebalance(stocks,amountOfStocks,wallet,monthsToCalculate)
 - ### stocks
   - typeOf: vector of strings
   - write all stocks symbols you want to rebalance